 See the library reading list for this module (Medway)

-c) To discuss the relative advantages and disadvantages of different methods of inquiry in sports nutrition
+Discuss the relative advantages and disadvantages of different methods of inquiry in sports nutrition.

 Back to top